laceyp99/LoopGPT/README.md

   ```
   SANDBOX_API_KEY=your_openai_api_key
   ```
-3. Run the Notebook: Open the notebook in Jupyter and execute the cells to generate a 4-bar MIDI loop.
+3. Run the Notebook: Open the notebook in Jupyter and execute the cells to generate a n-bar MIDI loop.

 ## Usage
 1. Music Data Structure: